mohamed3laa33/code-challenge/FE.md

 ## Expectations

-- You can use any framework you want for this task (using VUE is a plus)
+- You can use any javascript framework you want for this task (using VUE is a plus)
+- You can use any css framework
 - ECMAScript 6 and beyond must be used
 - Unit testing
 - No plugin should be used for pagination and image gallery